-Applicants must register in and submit applications through Grants.gov, a "one-stop storefront" to find federal funding opportunities and apply for funding.
-Find complete instructions on how to register and submit an application here.
+Applicants must register in, and submit applications through Grants.gov, a "one-stop storefront" to find federal funding opportunities and apply for funding.
+Find complete instructions on how to register and submit an application at www.Grants.gov.
 Applicants that experience technical difficulties during this process should call the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, 24 hours a day, 7 days a week, except federal holidays.
 Registering with Grants.gov is a one-time process; however, processing delays may occur, and it can take several weeks for first-time registrants to receive confirmation and a user password.
 OJP encourages applicants to register several weeks before the application submission deadline.
 In addition, OJP urges applicants to submit applications 72 hours prior to the application due date to allow time to receive validation messages or rejection notifications from Grants.gov, and to correct in a timely fashion any problems that may have caused a rejection notification.

 OJJDP strongly encourages all prospective applicants to sign up for Grants.gov email notifications regarding this solicitation.
-If this solicitation is cancelled or modified, individuals who sign up with Grants.gov for updates will be automatically notified.
+If this solicitation is cancelled or modified, individuals who sign up with Grants.gov for updates will be notified.

-Note on File Names and File Types.
-Grants.gov only permits the use of certain specific characters in names of attachment files.
+Note on file names and file types: Grants.gov only permits the use of certain specific characters in names of attachment files.
 Valid file names may include only the characters shown in the table below.
 Grants.gov is designed to reject any application that includes an attachment(s) with a file name that contains any characters not shown in the table below.
+Grants.gov is designed to forward successfully submitted applications to OJP's Grants Management System (GMS).

-Characters Special Characters Upper case (A - Parenthesis () Curly braces { } Square brackets [] Z) Lower case (a - z) Ampersand (&) Tilde (~) Exclamation point (!)
-Underscore () Comma (,) Semicolon (;) Apostrophe ( ' ) Hyphen (-) At sign (@) Number sign (#) Dollar sign (\$) Space Percent sign (%) Plus sign (+) Equal sign (=) Period (.)
+Characters Special Characte rs Upper case (A - Z) Parenthesis () Curly braces { } Square brackets [] Lower case (a - z) Ampersand (&) Tilde (~) Exclamation point (!)
+Underscore () Comma (,) Semicolon (;) Apostrophe (') Hyphen (-) At sign (@) Number sign (#) Dollar sign (\$) Space Percent sign (%) Plus sign (+) Equal sign (=) Period (.)
 When using the ampersand (&) in XML, applicants must use the "&" format.